QAPournima/MysticalMemoir/README.md

 ## 📱 Mobile Installation

 ### iOS
-1. Open Safari and navigate to your diary app
+1. Open Safari and navigate to your memoir app
 2. Tap the Share button
 3. Select "Add to Home Screen"
 4. Tap "Add" to install

 ### Android
-1. Open Chrome and navigate to your diary app
+1. Open Chrome and navigate to your memoir app
 2. Tap the menu (three dots)
 3. Select "Add to Home screen"
 4. Tap "Add" to install